verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

     ```

-## Rancher Backup
+## Rancher backup

-The Rancher backup operator creates the backup file, in the `*.tar.gz` format on the S3 Compatible Object store.
+The Rancher backup operator creates the backup file, in `*.tar.gz` format, on the S3 compatible object store.

 1. To initiate a Rancher backup, create the following example custom resource YAML file that uses an Amazon S3 compatible object store as a back end.
    The operator uses the `credentialSecretNamespace` value to determine where to look for the Amazon S3 backup secret.